Gopro336-2/Gopro336-2/README.md

 ### Hi there 👋, Im Gopro336

+Developer of several languages, focusing on front end development

 -- Soon to be attending university for comp-sci

 -- My old stuff: https://github.com/The-Gopro336-Archive (Most of this code does not belong to me.
-These repos are not something Im pround of)
+These repos are not something I'm pround of)